-Sure, we all enjoy some well-deserved comfort from time to time and you should see that as an essential part of the plan.
-It’s not easy to motivate yourself to take on endless challenges, but with some strategically-placed “rest” breaks, this is arguably the most important aspect of fulfilling your individual potential.
+Sure, we all enjoy some well-deserved rest from time to time and you should see that as an essential part of the plan.
+It’s not easy to motivate yourself to take on endless challenges, but with some strategically-placed “rest” breaks, this is arguably one of the most important aspect of fulfilling your individual potential.

 I started my career in the world of strategy consultancy at Roland Berger.
-For most university students, working as a strategy consultant is a coveted job that might sound glamorous – the hotels, the senior client access, the prestige, end of project dinners – but it was really tough.
+For most university students, working as a strategy consultant is a coveted job that might sound glamorous – the hotels, the senior client access, the prestige, end of project dinners – but it was really tough in patches.

-It was also wonderful exposure to the world of business; I was able to go through the 360-degree process of winning, serving, and managing clients, which has stood me in wonderful stead ever since.
+It provided me with fantastic exposure to the world of business in a short time.
+And, gave me the experience of the 360-degree process of winning, serving, and managing clients, which has stood me in wonderful stead ever since.

 Building from the ground up